 The board of directors adopts annual plans and budgets for the internal audit function.

 The internal audit function carries out the operational audit of units and business lines; it does not conduct a financial audit of the group.
 Annual audit plans are prepared which are discussed with the group management, considered by the risk committee and approved by the board of directors.
 The audit function’s risk assessments determine which areas are to be reviewed.
 Separate audit reports are prepared containing results and proposed improvement measures which are presented to the responsible manager and the group’s management team.
-A summary of the reports is sent quarterly to the risk committee and the board of directors.
+A summary of the reports is sent on a quarterly basis to the risk committee and the board of directors.
 Any consultancy services are provided within the scope of standards and recommendations applying to internal auditors (Institute of Internal Auditors Norway).

 Ethical guidelines have been drawn up for the group and its employees, and ethics is a standard topic at seminars for all new staff members.
 This helps to ensure that the group’s values and ethical guidelines are properly communicated and made known throughout the organisation.
 Clear-cut guidelines have been established for internal communication should any member of staff learn of circumstances that breach external or internal regulatory provisions or of other circumstances which are likely to harm the group’s reputation or financial situation.